Forum and Online Discussion Board Netiquette

 - Participants may be allowed to create new conversations with their own choice of topic – or they may only be able to reply to existing threads (created by a moderator).

 In the University setting, forums and discussion boards are used for a variety of different purposes.
-They can provide a space to focus on particular learning activities, for group collaboration, or to hold general class discussion.
+They can provide a space to focus on particular learning activities, for group collaboration, or to hold a general class discussion.
 Forums can be set up for students to ask questions of each other and course staff, to share technical problems and solutions, or to explore specific course topics.

 Discussion boards and forums can form part of the academic requirements for programs and courses.
 For example, student activity (such as the scope and frequency of posts) may be assessable items and contribute towards a course grade